Leptopoda/bierverkostung/README.md

 # bierverkostung_flutter
-This project aims to improve an abandoned [project](https://bitbucket.org/jufickel/bierverkostung). once ready it will also replace the Trinksprüche [project](https://gitlab.rimikis.de/Leptopoda/trinksprueche) and its [webisite](https://saufen.rimikis.de)
+This project aims to improve an abandoned [project](https://bitbucket.org/jufickel/bierverkostung).

-This project will consist of three parts
+It will consist of three parts
- - Trinksprüche
+ - Trinksprüche/Spiele
  - Bierverkostung
  - Konsum Tracking

-Bierverkostung redone in Flutter
+## Hosted
+This project is already hosted on https://saufen.rimikis.de.
+Check it out as more features will arrive.

 ## Getting Started